avnithv/avnithv-github.io/lesson1.md

 `Hello, world!`

 This happens because the `print()` function outputs the string `'Hello, world!'` onto the console.
-We will learn about basic datatypes, operations, control stuctures, and functions in this lesson.
+We will learn about basic datatypes and operations in this lesson.
+In the next lesson, we will learn about basic control structures and functions.

 # Basic Datatypes
 There are different types of data that can be stored in variables.
 The basic ones are: